ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-08-04-the-whole-love.md

 What about the relationships and interactions between the pieces?

-This connective tissue may difficult to reason about, but it is certainly part of the Whole experience (perhaps most of it?).
+This connective tissue may be difficult to reason about, but it is certainly part of the Whole experience (perhaps most of it?).

 The Whole is a beautiful bouncing organic creature beyond reason, dissection and absolute understanding.